 1419 MAGNETIC CHARACTER READER: Reads and sorts MICR-encoded documents at up to 1600 per minute.
 Has 13 pockets.
-Usable with Models 125 through 168.
+Usable with Models 115 through 168.
 Also usable for off-line sorting.

-1287 OPTICAL READER: Optically reads printed characters into a System/360 at speeds ranging from less than 100 to about 665 documents per minute, depending on document size, number of characters per document, etc. Can also be equipped to read pencil-marked data and/or the handprinted digits 0 thru 9 and letters C, S, T, X, and Z; shapes and sizes of handprinted characters must conform with specified rules.
-Usable with Models 135 through 168.
+1287 OPTICAL READER: Optically reads printed characters into a System/370 at speeds ranging from less than 100 to about 665 documents per minute, depending on document size, number of characters per document, etc. Can also be equipped to read pencil-marked data and/or the handprinted digits 0 thru 9 and letters C, S, T, X, and Z; shapes and sizes of handprinted characters must conform with specified rules.
+Usable with Models 115 through 168, although only Model 5 is available with the Model 115 and Model 125 systems.
 Five models of the 1287 are available: